 - Know your clients’ bottom line.
 Have a candid conversation with them about the lowest dollar amount that they are willing to accept as a sales price, making sure to factor in real estate commissions.
 While it’s always your goal to get the highest dollar amount for your clients, knowing what price they will accept will help you determine whether a contract is workable.

 - Find ways to add value to the listing, such as HSA Home Warranty coverage.
 With HSA protection, buyers won’t have to worry about repairs or replacements for covered home system components and appliances during the one-year term of the contract.
 Knowing that they won’t be faced with unexpected expenses for covered breakdowns in the year after closing offers budget protection for buyers and a negotiating advantage for sellers.
 HSA Home Warranties also gives homeowners access to reliable, qualified service professionals for covered breakdowns, which can be a big convenience.
-Contact your local HSA Account Executive to find out more benefits that warranty coverage can offer for sellers, buyers, and agents.
+Contact your local HSA Account Manager to find out more benefits that warranty coverage can offer for sellers, buyers, and agents.

 Negotiating real estate contracts can take a lot of back-and-forth and can be stressful for sellers, buyers, and agents alike.
 It’s also your chance to put your knowledge and experience into action, and to show your clients that they were right to trust you with their listing.
 In the most successful negotiations, all parties involved feel they’ve received a good deal, which can be a very satisfying outcome for the real estate professionals involved.